-Most consumer-grade units have the appearance of a large box, but sometimes look closer to a small closet or a cabinet.
+Most consumer-grade units have the appearance of a large box, but sometimes look closer to a small closet (that could easily fit in your closet in your home/apartment) or a cabinet.

 “Smart grow boxes” recreate all of the features of a typical garden, including the light the plant needs to grow.

 In many cases, plants will grow faster inside the box than they would under normal conditions, which is always beneficial for those growing for commercial purposes.